ChristineTham/hello-covid19/README.md

 - `yarn fix` - same as `yarn lint`, but also fixes errors, when possible.
 Typical use case: local development environment, git hooks.

+- `yarn deploy` - deploy to production using surge.sh

 Due to CRA template limitations (we can change only `scripts` and `dependencies` inside generated `package.json`) all configuration is done by adding config files where possible.
 Also no `devDependencies` for now, sorry.

 ## Testing